 Antarctica isn’t a holiday that people often talk about, it’s this far far away place that people know very little about, other than from watching an episode of Frozen Planet.
 However, Antarctica is a destination that needs to be on your bucket list, this is a fascinating untouched marvel, that until recently could only be accessed by expedition specialists or not-so-luxurious polar-style expedition vessels.
 Now with Silver Endeavour, you can travel to this incredible destination, in a luxurious, comfortable, safe, and familiar setting.
 You are at the end of the world, but you can still dine on your favourite foods, and have a pamper at the spa.
 I couldn’t recommend taking a trip more, if you are able to go, then you really should see this wonderland white continent for yourself, and there is no better way of doing it than onboard Silver Endeavour.

-Experience this white wonderland continent and incredible ship for yourself with an exclusive last minute Cruise & Stay offer.
+Experience this white wonderland continent and incredible ship for yourself.
 A once-in-a-lifetime South America and Antarctica Silver Endeavour Expedition >